 Adapted from Wayne State School of Medicine, M.D.
-Handbook and Policies Academic Year 2023-2024, pages 96-100.
+Handbook and Policies Academic Year 2024-2025. https://med-wayne-student.policystat.com/policy/9989649/latest/

 Preamble

 The use of social media has increased in all industries including health care and biomedical research.
 This policy is intended to be used as a guide to encourage School of Medicine (SOM) medical and graduate students who use social media to protect themselves from the unintended consequences of such practices and to maintain public trust.
 The term "social media" should be broadly understood for purposes of this policy to include but not be limited to blogs, wikis, microblogs, message boards, chat rooms, electronic newsletters, online forums, and social networking sites.
 The SOM is a principled organization, and as such, has an interest in its medical and graduate students being above reproach in the eyes of their peers and the public.
 This document is crafted to help the medical and graduate students navigate the continually changing world of social media.